#> [1] "Rendering took 0.42minutes."

 Gollwitzer M, Abele A, Fiebach C, Ramthun R, Scheel A, Schönbrodt F & Steinberg U (2020).
 NA. https://doi.org/10.31234/osf.io/hcxtm

-Science's gentle trust
+Science's gentle breeze

 Abstract